Rescue dogs. Search and rescue volunteers. What you should pay attention to

 Fire, water and copper pipes

 During the Great Patriotic War they were not only military.
-They not only undermined trains and delivered cartridges and secret papers, making their way where not a single person would pass.
-They were nurses on the battlefield. - with a canvas bag with medicines and a stretcher, on which seriously wounded fighters were pulled out of the hell itself.
+They not only undermined trains and delivered cartridges and secret papers, making their way where no one would pass.
+They were orderlies on the battlefield. - with a canvas bag with medicines and a stretcher, on which seriously wounded soldiers were pulled out of the hell.

-On account of one of them - a nurse named Mukhtar - more than four hundred wounded soldiers pulled out of the battlefield.
-The total number of wounded found by four-legged orderlies during the Great Patriotic War is 500 thousand people!
+On account of one of them - a medical orderly named Mukhtar - more than four hundred wounded soldiers pulled from the battlefield.
+The total number of wounded by the four-legged orderlies during the Great Patriotic War is 500 thousand people!

-AT post-war years many dogs became, so to speak, unofficial healers of the souls of surviving soldiers.
+IN post-war years many dogs became, so to speak, unofficial healers of the souls of the surviving soldiers.
 But there are also qualified therapy dogs.
-They help ex-military people overcome PTSD.
+They help former military personnel overcome PTSD.
 One of the most famous is a dog named Ricochet.

 This Golden retriever also works with children with emotional problems or chronic illnesses.
 He… teaches them to surf.
-By developing a taste for life in children, Ricochet returns them to mental and physical health.
+By developing a zest for life in children, Ricochet restores their mental and physical health.

-Special programs to help children with severe autism include work with rescue dogs for small patients.
-Dogotherapy is the name of a very effective method of treating the most complex diseases in children.
+Special programs to help children with severe autism include working with small patients with rescue dogs.
+Dogotherapy is the name of a very effective method of treating complex diseases in children.

-Friendly, lively and active, dogs help children socialize.
-Four-legged healers also contribute to the creation of a favorable emotional background during treatment emotional disorders, severe forms chronic diseases psychosomatic nature.
+Friendly, cheerful and active, dogs help children to socialize.
+Four-legged healers also contribute to the creation of an auspicious emotional background during treatment emotional disorders, heavy forms chronic diseases psychosomatic nature.

-Avalanches, floods, tornadoes, earthquakes, terrorist attacks, man-made accidents - the destruction and losses that they entail are enormous.
-But they would have been great if not for the heroic work of special services and rescue dogs.
-Most often these are German Shepherds.
-Animals of this particular breed adapt to extreme conditions more easily than others.
+The convergence of avalanches, floods, tornadoes, earthquakes, terrorist acts, man-made accidents - the destruction and losses that they entail are enormous.
+But they would be great if not for the heroic work of special services and rescue dogs.
+Most often these are German shepherds.
+Animals of this particular breed are easier than others to adapt to extreme conditions.

-St. Bernards are trusted to search for missing skiers and climbers.
-Much less often, dogs of other breeds are used in searches during avalanches.
-Among these breeds is the same German Shepherd.
-A celebrity was a dog of this breed named Ajax.
+The St. Bernards are entrusted with the search for missing skiers and climbers.
+Dogs of other breeds are used much less frequently when searching for avalanches.
+Among these breeds - all the same German Shepherd.
+A dog of this breed named Ajax has become a celebrity.

-In figures and facts, his feat can be described succinctly: 96 hours of continuous work, frostbitten paws, 12 lives saved.
-The hero of Dachstein is what Ajax is now called in Austria, where this battle of the dog with the elements took place for the life of eleven children and one school teacher.
+In numbers and facts, his feat can be described succinctly: 96 hours of continuous work, frostbitten paws, 12 lives saved.
+Hero of Dachstein - this is how Ajax is now called in Austria, where this battle of the dog with the elements took place for the lives of eleven children and one school teacher.

-In the Alpine cliffs, a dog named Titus saved his master, risking starvation.
-Titus found his owner on top of a cliff and dug out from under the snow.
-Six long days the shepherd did not eat anything, being on duty near his owner in trouble and warming him with the warmth of his body.
-A special group of rescuers rescued both from the snow captivity - both the climber and his faithful dog.
+In the Alpine cliffs, a dog named Titus rescued its master at the risk of starving to death.
+Titus found his owner at the top of a cliff and dug out from under the snow.
+Six long days the shepherd did not eat anything, staying on duty near its owner in trouble and warming him with the warmth of his body.
+A special group of rescuers rescued both the climber and his faithful dog from the snow captivity.

-Over the past fifty years, two dozen natural disasters have been recorded, about which dogs warned their owners in one way or another.
-So, an earthquake in Ashgabat in one of the families was predicted by the “irrational”, as the owners regarded it in the first minute, the behavior of a shepherd dog.
-A few minutes before the collapse of the house, the dog managed to drag the sleeping child out, grabbing him by the hem of his nightgown.
+Over the past fifty years, two dozen natural disasters have been recorded, about which the dogs warned their owners in one way or another.
+Thus, an earthquake in Ashgabat in one of the families was predicted by the “irrational” behavior of the shepherd dog, as the owners perceived it in the first minute.
+A few minutes before the house collapsed, the dog managed to drag the sleeping child out, grabbing him by the hem of his nightgown.

-The name of the rescue dog Balta, which delivered medicines to the village in Alaska that saved hundreds of children from diphtheria, became a legend.
+The name of the rescue dog Balta, who delivered medicines to a village in Alaska that saved hundreds of children from diphtheria, became a legend.

-At a time when fire brigades got to the place of extinguishing a fire on horseback, rescue dogs (they were Dalmatians) worked on a par with draft power.
-They had a calming effect on horses that are terribly afraid of fire.
+At a time when the fire brigades reached the place of extinguishing the fire on horseback, the rescue dogs (these were Dalmatians) worked on a par with draft power.
+They had a calming effect on horses that are terrified of fire.
 The dogs ran in front of the horse team, clearing and showing the way.
-This allowed firefighters to get to the place without delay.
-Today, when horses have been replaced by fire engines, these dogs are the living mascots of fire brigades in their homeland.
+This allowed firefighters to get to the site without delay.
+Today, when horses have been replaced by fire engines, these dogs are living talismans of fire brigades in their homeland.

-AT water element Newfoundlands and Leonbergers can provide the most effective help.
+IN water element The Newfoundlands and Leonbergers can provide the most effective help.
 The training they receive rescue dogs in specialized centers, lasts about a year.

-Up to four people a day have to be found by rescue dogs working in the forests of the Moscow region.
-Inexperienced mushroom pickers, overplayed children, people with not very good orientation skills in the area get lost in a 40-minute drive from the capital.
+Rescue dogs working in the forests of the Moscow region have to find up to four people a day.
+Inexperienced mushroom pickers, playful children, people with not very good orientation skills are lost in a 40-minute drive from the capital.
 And this happens regularly, even despite the cellular connection.

 According to the stories of volunteers working with rescue dogs in the forest, a person can walk a few meters from a lost person without noticing him.
-This happens when the search drags on, the missing person is exhausted, or even completely lost consciousness.
+This happens when the search is delayed, the missing person is exhausted, or even completely unconscious.

-Rescue dogs can smell someone lost in the woods long before humans can.
-In this they are helped by their excellent sense of smell and the ability to make their way through thickets better than a person.
-Having found a lost person, rescue dogs give a sign to the search party.
+Rescue dogs sense the lost in the forest long before humans can do it.
+In this they are helped by their excellent sense of smell and the ability better than a person to make their way through the thickets.
+Having found the lost person, the rescue dogs give a sign to the search party.

-Rescuers can be dogs of any breed.
-But there are among them more capable of this work.
-What breeds of dogs are most often exploited by rescue services?
+Dogs of any breed can be rescuers.
+But some of them are more capable of this work.
+What breeds of dogs are most frequently exploited by rescue services?

 • Diver (Newfoundland);